acrlabs/www/root/posts/2023-12-04-kubecon-recap-part-3.md

 possibly practiced this talk more times than any talk I've given since my thesis defense.
 I made sure I knew every step and that every step worked.

-And--as you've seen if you watched the video--when the critical moment arrived, it still failed.
+And---as you've seen if you watched the video---when the critical moment arrived, it still failed.
 So let's look into why.

 ## A Post-Incident Review